-In the face of this trauma, WISH offers a range of services to support women who are often denied both their basic needs as well as a sense of dignity and self-worth.
-We host a nightly Drop-In Centre open 365 days per year, providing a safe place to rest, have a hot meal, shower and connect with community.
+In the face of this trauma, women who are often denied both their basic needs, as well as a sense of dignity and self-worth can take advantage of the wide range of services and support that WISH offers.
+Women can come to our nightly Drop-In Centre 365 days per year, and find a safe place to rest, have a hot meal, shower and connect with community.
 We check the safety of women working on the streets, and offer harm reduction supplies, through our Mobile Access Project (MAP) Van which drives across the city every night.
-We also provide far-reaching opportunities designed to enable longer-term support, such as our Learning Centre, Supportive Employment Program and Music Therapy Program.
+Women also have access to far-reaching opportunities designed to enable longer-term support, such as our Learning Centre, Supportive Employment Program and Music Therapy Program.

 Women in the WISH community—while they face incredible challenges— are resilient, intelligent and strong.
 They survive, create and care for each other in a society that routinely denies them a voice and discounts their humanity.

 In a place of compassion and trust and without judgement—a place where all women are valued—sex workers can begin to make healthier, more positive choices to enhance the quality of their lives.
 WISH is such a place.